What is Sexual Battery?

 Sexual Battery Laws by State

 Get state specific information for sexual battery laws and penalties.
-If your state does not have an article, check back later.
-(This page is still under construction.)

 A sex crime is a very serious charge.
 A conviction for even misdemeanor sexual battery can seriously impact your life.
 Defendants face the possibility of a lengthy prison sentence and the stigma of being a convicted felon (felons lose the ability to vote or own firearms).
 Being required to register as a sex offender is considered by many as the most onerous consequence because the label “sex offender” has such a negative connotation in the public eye.